Skip to primary navigation Skip to content Skip to footer

 Back to Blog

-Madrid is a culinary delight to for travelers to discover, from its traditional Spanish cuisine and tapas to its international and modern fare.
+Madrid is a culinary delight for travelers to discover, from its traditional Spanish cuisine and tapas to its international and modern fare.
 There’s so much to eat, smell, and sample in the city’s tapas bars, restaurants, and food markets.
 However, travelers on a budget needn’t fear that they can’t get a taste of the Spanish capital’s most tasty dishes.
-Here are 5 of the best places to eat in Madrid on a backpacker’s budget where you won’t have to sacrifice taste for value!
+Here are 5 of the best places to eat in Madrid on a backpacker’s budget, where you won’t have to sacrifice taste for value!

 Sidrería El Tigre

 Sidrería El Tigre is a legend in the Spanish capital.
 It’s a sidrería, meaning the specialty of the house is cider, a drink that originates from the north of Spain.
 If you buy one beer, cider, or other drink for 5 euros, you then get a plate loaded with tapas and pinchos delivered to your table.
 The atmosphere is fun and lively, and the servers are friendly and inviting.
 Once you order another drink, you’ll get another huge portion of food to go along with it.
 This is always among the best places to eat in Madrid among students, backpackers, or those simply looking for a fun tapas experience.
-The prices are simply unbeatable for the enormous portion of tasty tapas that come with each drink.
+The prices are simply unbeatable for the enormous portions of tasty tapas that come with each drink.

 Address: Calle de las Infantas, 23